MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/renderoperator.md

 ---
 # render operator

 Instructs the user agent to render a visualization of the query results.

-> [!NOTE]
-> * The render operator must be the last operator in the query, and can only be used with queries that produce a single tabular data stream result.
-> * The render operator does not modify data.
+The render operator must be the last operator in the query, and can only be used with queries that produce a single tabular data stream result.
+The render operator does not modify data.
 It injects an annotation ("Visualization") into the result's extended  properties.
 The annotation contains the information provided by the operator in the query.
-> * The interpretation of the visualization information is done by the user agent.
+The interpretation of the visualization information is done by the user agent.
 Different agents, such as Kusto.Explorer or Azure Data Explorer web UI, may support different visualizations.

+The data model of the render operator looks at the tabular data as if it has three kinds of columns:
+* The x axis column (indicated by the `xcolumn` property).
+* The series columns (any number of columns indicated by the `series` property.)
+For each record, the combined values of these columns defines a single series, and the chart has as many series as there are distinct combined values.
+* The y axis columns (any number of columns indicated by the `ycolumns` property).
+For each record, the series has as many measurements ("points" in the chart) as there are y-axis columns.

 > [!TIP]
 >